w3f/polkadot-spec/docs/chap-networking.md

 where ${B}_{{h}}$ is the last block header containing a digest item ([Definition -def-num-)) signaling an authority set change from which the next authority set change can be fetched from. ${J}^{{{r},\text{stage}}}{\left({B}\right)}$ is the GRANDPA justification ([Definition -def-num-ref-](sect-finality#defn-grandpa-justification)) and ${c}$ is a boolean that indicates whether the warp sync has been completed.

-### 4.8.5.
-Transactions {#sect-msg-transactions}
+### -sec-num- Transactions {#sect-msg-transactions}

-Transactions ([Section 2.3](chap-state#sect-extrinsics)) are sent directly to peers with which the Polkadot Host has an open transaction substream ([Definition -def-num-ref-](chap-networking#defn-transactions-message)).
+Transactions ([Section -sec-num-ref-](chap-state#sect-extrinsics)) are sent directly to peers with which the Polkadot Host has an open transaction substream ([Definition -def-num-ref-](chap-networking#defn-transactions-message)).
 Polkadot Host implementers should implement a mechanism that only sends a transaction once to each peer and avoids sending duplicates.
 Sending duplicate transactions might result in undefined consequences such as being blocked for bad behavior by peers.

-The mechanism for managing transactions is further described in Section [Section 2.3](chap-state#sect-extrinsics).
+The mechanism for managing transactions is further described in Section [Section -sec-num-ref-](chap-state#sect-extrinsics).

 ###### Definition -def-num- Transaction Message {#defn-transactions-message}